 What problems associated with ballast water discharges will we see in the future if we do not act?

-If actions are not taken to stop the spread of aquatic invasive species, additional species will be transported into the Great Lakes (and from the Great Lakes to other parts of the world) through ballast water.
-Additional major impacts such as elimination of native species may be seen on the Great Lakes ecosystem.
+If actions are not taken to stop the introductions of aquatic invasive species, additional species will be transported into the Great Lakes (and from the Great Lakes to other parts of the world) through ballast water in ocean-going ships.
+Major impacts such as elimination of native species and increased damage to infrastructure may occur with each new species introduced.

 -